dariusf/ppx_polyprint/readme.md

 For some type `Module.t`, the printer that will be used is `Module.show_t`, following the conventions used by ppx_deriving.
 If this heuristic isn't sufficient, the printer name can be supplied manually (see below).

-Let-bindings in expression and structure context are annotated differently:
+Let-bindings in expression and structure context are annotated differently.

 ```ocaml
 (* structure item *)